The complete handbook to installing your dishwasher: every thing that you should know

 FAQ

-The primary components of a dishwasher plumbing system include the drain line and water line and electrical connection.
+The primary components of a dishwasher’s plumbing system include the drain line and water line, and electrical connection.

-It is possible to determine whether your dishwasher’s plumbing is working correctly by looking for leaks and making sure it is in a level position, as well as that your water line is fitted with a shut-off valve for easy maintenance and repair.
+You can tell if your dishwasher’s plumbing system is functioning correctly by checking for leaks and making sure your dishwasher’s level and that the water supply line is fitted with a shut-off valve for easy repairs and maintenance.